brianc/fluxed/README.md

 _note: react-redux has `mapStateToProps` and `mapDispatchToProps` as arguemnts to its `connect()` function.
 Fluxed doesn't have that at this time._

+## TODO

+- a way to combine multiple stores or provide multiple stores into connected components.
+Using some form of `mapStateToProps` approach.

 # License

 Copyright (c) 2017 ShipStation